easifem/easifem.github.io/docs/docs-api/AbstractKernel/Initiate.md

 # Initiate

-This routine initiates the kernel, this method should be implemented by the children of `AbstractKernel_`:
+This routine reads the information from parameter list and stores them in the field of abstract kernel.

 - `param` contains the parameters for kernel [ParameterList_](../ParameterList/ParameterList_.md)
 - `dom` is the domain of computation [Domain_](../Domain/Domain_.md)
 - `domains` is multiple domains of computation

 ```fortran
 INTERFACE